Property $R_\infty$ for new classes of Artin groups: Abstract

 \section{Abstract}

 We establish property $R_\infty$ for Artin groups of spherical type $D_n$, $n\ge6$, their central quotients, and also for large hyperbolic-type free-of-infinity Artin groups and some other classes of large-type Artin groups.
 The key ingredients are recent descriptions of the automorphism groups for these Artin groups and their action on suitable Gromov-hyperbolic spaces.
+We also provide a detailed proof of Delzant's Lemma, an important technical tool used in our work and in several other papers on the $R_\infty$ property.